wxie2017/wxie2017.github.io/pages/speech/GNU_and_free_software.md

 According to the definition of free software:

 Freedom 0: free to run the program as you wish

-Freedom 1: free to study the program and make changes as you wish Freedom 2: free to distribute the original program Freedom 3: free to distribute modified version of the program
+Freedom 1: free to study the program and make changes as you wish

+Freedom 2: free to distribute the original program

+Freedom 3: free to distribute modified version of the program

 We know that program 1 and 2 are not free software, please think about the reason.
 You may not be familiar with program 3 (Firefox) or program 4 (GNU Emacs), but they are free software.
 They give the users the 4 freedoms.

-Here is a question.
-Who can tell me what free software is in Chinese?
+You many noticed that in program 4, there is a "GNU" before Emacs.
+You may wonder:

 * What's GNU?

 Does anybody know about Unix?
 Good.

 Unix is an operation system just like Windows.
 GNU mean GNU's Not Unix!
 Do you see the humor in it?
-The name of the system, GNU, is a recursive acronym meaning GNU's Not Unix—a way of paying tribute to the technical ideas of Unix, while at the same time saying that GNU is something different.
+The name of the system, GNU, is a recursive acronym —a way of paying tribute to the technical ideas of Unix, while at the same time saying that GNU is something different.

 GNU was launched by Richard Stallman (rms) in 1983, as an operating system which would be put together by people working together for the freedom of all software users to control their computing. rms remains the Chief GNUisance today.
+He is still in charge of the GNU project.

 The primary and continuing goal of GNU is to offer a Unix-compatible system that would be 100% free software.
 Not 95% free, not 99.5%, but 100%.
 Technically, GNU